SilkRose/Pony/stories/a-letter-of-little-to-no-significance/a-letter-of-little-to-no-significance.md

 "Aww, thank you!"

 > I know some would dismiss you as too random or chaotic, but that's what makes you so special.
-With Pinkie Pie, anything is possible and more than likely, also fun.
+With Pinkie Pie anything is possible, and, more than likely, also fun.

-"I try to just be me and do my best."
+"I just try to be the best at being me."

 > I would also like to compliment your beauty.
 You are so very beautiful, and cute, and adorable, and, and, and.
 I love you.
 If I got the chance, I would hug you.
 I just don't know if I would have the will to let go afterwards.